Yellow Lab Cichlid – Species Profile

 Overfeeding them can become a serious issue on the long run.
 They tend to flick the leftover food into the substrate which will contaminate the water.
 Unfortunately, they are very sensitive to nitrate and ammonia so the water should be clean of them at all times.

 You can install some lighting but it shouldn’t be too bright.
-In the lake they live in, they amount of light that reaches the bottom is quite low.
+In the lake they live in, the amount of light that reaches the bottom is quite low.
 Putting some caves in the aquarium will not only look good but will also provide additional hiding places for your little pets.
-Using a darker substrate shows their beautiful yellow color in a better contrast.
+Using a darker substrate shows their beautiful yellow color in better contrast.

 Yellow Lab Cichlid Water Conditions